johnnoone/genuine/docs/index.md

 assert user.name == "John"
 ```

-But it can be strange to have the same name for all users, n'est-ce pas?
+But it doesn't seem natural that all objects have the same name, does it?
 You can some smart randomness to this attribute.

 For example you can use the Cycle helper that will return a value cyclicly: